The Earth is gaining heat faster than ever

 The main cause of slower atmospheric warming is an ocean circulation cycle called the Interdecadal Pacific Oscillation (IPO).
 Ocean cycles periodically redistribute heat within the Earth’s climate system (particularly between the ocean and the atmosphere), and are unrelated to long-term climate change caused by heat entering and leaving the system.
 This sort of internal variability is the reason climate scientists focus on long-term trends instead of short-term ones, and the total amount of heat building up rather than the rate of surface warming.

 The IPO controls the relative frequency of phases in the shorter Southern Oscillation, which alternates between El Niño (warm), La Niña (cool), and neutral.
 In an El Niño phase, the trade winds slow and the surface of the tropical Pacific Ocean is warmer than usual.
 The anomalous warmth of 1998 was due to a super El Niño.
-In a La Niña phase, warm water sinks, bringing cold water to the surface.
+In a La Niña phase, the trade winds accelerate and warm water is pushed to the western Pacific, bringing cold water to the surface behind it.
 2011 and 2012 were cooler than the surrounding years because they occurred during a La Niña.
 The warmth of 2013 occurred in neutral Southern Oscillation conditions, in contrast to most warm years which tend to occur during an El Niño.
 Years with comparable Southern Oscillation conditions tend to be getting warmer.

 Since 2001, the IPO has been in a cool phase (each phase lasts about 20 years) in which trade winds speed up and La Niña prevails.
 In this way, the IPO is temporarily burying much of the incoming heat from global warming in the depths of the ocean.